Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 ## Data modeling -- sources and staging
 In any data project we start with raw data, clean and transform, and gain insights.
 In this step we'll be showing you how to bring raw data into dbt and create staging models.
 The steps of setting up sources and staging models were completed when we forked our repo, so we'll only need to preview these files (instead of build them).

-Sources allow us to create a dependency between our source database object and our staging models which will help us when we look at [data-lineage](https://docs.getdbt.com/terms/data-lineage)later.
+Sources allow us to create a dependency between our source database object and our staging models which will help us when we look at [data-lineage](https://docs.getdbt.com/terms/data-lineage) later.
 Also, if your source changes database or schema, you only have to update it in your `f1_sources.yml` file rather than updating all of the models it might be used in.

 Staging models are the base of our project, where we bring all the individual components we're going to use to build our more complex and useful models into the project.
 Staging models have a 1:1 relationship with their source table and are for light transformation steps such as renaming columns, type casting, basic computations, and categorizing data.